csviri/kubernetes-glue-operator/docs/reference.md

 2. ~~Related resource changes are not triggering the reconciliation.
    Due to a bug in fabric8 client, after that is fixed, this is trivial to fix too: https://github.com/fabric8io/kubernetes-client/issues/5729~~

+## Samples:

+1. [WebPage](https://github.com/csviri/resource-glue-operator/tree/main/src/test/resources/sample/webpage) `GlueOperator`, serves a static website from the cluster.
+   To achieve this, it creates three resources a `Deployment` running Nginx, a `ConfigMap` that contains the HTML file an mounted to nginx, a `Service` and an optional `Ingress` to expose the static web page.
+3. [Muatation Hook Deployment](https://github.com/csviri/resource-workflow-operator/tree/main/src/test/resources/sample/mutation), described on the project home page.
+4. [Additional `Glue` samples](https://github.com/csviri/resource-workflow-operator/tree/main/src/test/resources/resourceglue), note that these are used for integration testing.
+5. [Additional `GlueOperator` samples](https://github.com/csviri/resource-workflow-operator/tree/main/src/test/resources/resourceglueoperator), also used for integration testing.

 ## Related documents